pirmd/libro/README.md

 ## MAIN GOALS
 Beside bug hunting and improved user experience, main functions planned to be developed (in no special order):
-- more scrapers to retrieve metadata from known remote sites (like googlebooks);
+- more scrapers to retrieve metadata from known remote sites;
+- more guessers with ability to easily extend current guessers;
-- offering more record's metadata processing allowing further cleaning and quality of collection content;
+- more metadata processing to improve cleaning, quality, correctness and safety of collection content;
-- allowing syncing file's embedded metadata with cleaned and completed metadata stored in the collection;
 - tweak output template to issue static html description of the collection;
 - improve batch operation (add several media at a time);
-- add book indexing support for getting fancy search features ;
+- add book indexing support for getting fancy search features;
+- syncing file's embedded metadata with metadata stored in the collection;
 - new media family to be supported (like mp3).

 ## CONTRIBUTION